Answer all the questions

 Topic: Sonnet Structure

-⭐ A Shakespearean sonnet consists of three quatrains (four-line stanzas) followed by a couplet (two-line stanza).
-The third stanza in this structure is therefore a quatrain, which contributes to the overall 12-line portion of the sonnet before the final two-line conclusion.
+A Shakespearean sonnet is made up of three quatrains (four-line sections) and a final couplet (two-line section).
+The third stanza in this sonnet is a quatrain, which is one of the four-line sections before the two-line ending.

 Read the extract below and answer Questions 16 and 17.